Shared Reality

 A traditional business problem is “how do we get the right information to the right people at the right time?”
 A TeamOps organization asks: “How do we create a system that allows everyone to access information and make contributions, regardless of role or function?”

-In practice, a TeamOps organization uses a project management system that allows any team member to view data related to all other functions.
+In practice, a TeamOps organization uses a knowledge management system that allows any team member to view information related to all other functions.
 A marketing manager, for example, would be able to view a sales teams’ work and data, without requesting special access.
 The system is free of walls and information silos.
 The result is that, instead of needing to create a system for unblocking access to information, management’s role is to educate team members on how to use the information system, how to organize data, and how to self-serve.

 This type of system scales with much less effort, and scalable leadership is effective leadership.
 By writing guidance down transparently — in a way that others can modify, validate, or contribute to — leadership scales beyond an individual or team, and even beyond the organization.

-Example of public by default
+Change management support for public by default

 Collaboration guidelines

 Many organizations are so focused on finalizing a decision that they neglect the critical precursor to a successful agreement: setting standards for how that decision will be made.
 TeamOps stresses intentionally designing, building, and reinforcing shared workstreams and collaboration environments through which decisions and projects flow.
-This helps align expectations, reinforce the a shared reality, and minimize unexpected barriers to success.
+This helps align expectations, reinforce the shared reality, and minimize unexpected barriers to success.

 When shared realities are based on effectively and efficiently sharing information, it means that communication practices need to be as aligned as possible.
 Collaboration guidelines are the articulation and documentation of the cultural norms, software standards, and behavioral expectations that help standardize team member experience within an organization.
 These include details such as how company values are visible in workstreams, etiquette for various communication channels, organizational rituals, and guidelines for tool use.
-Codifying items like these facilitates more effective and universal collaboration, and helps ensure that miscommunication doesn’t unnecessarily stall a decision or result.
+Codifying expectations facilitates more effective and universal collaboration, and helps ensure that miscommunication doesn’t stall a decision or result.

 Guidelines should be included in your team’s Single Source of Truth (SSoT) for easy reference and continuous accountability.
 Depending on the format of your knowledge management system and the volume of codification you have, it could either be a dedicated section, or woven throughout all of the pages.

-Example 1: Setting Internal Communication Guidelines for Standardized Tool Use
+Example: Setting Internal Communication Guidelines for Standardized Tool Use

 To minimize miscommunications that can stem from cultural diversity, contextual interpretations, or various levels of software experience, GitLab maintains a handbook page about internal communication guidelines.
-These rules, instructions, and demonstrations ensure that our internationally distributed workforce is using the same tools in the same way, and handing off results to one another without the risk of important information getting “lost in translation.”
+These rules, instructions, and examples ensure that our internationally distributed workforce is using the same tools in the same way, and handing off results to one another without the risk of important information getting “lost in translation.”

 Shared values

-The reality of your teams’ day-to-day life at work – or team member experience – is influenced by more than company operations; it’s most directly manifested as team behaviors which can be observed, recorded, and quantified.
+The reality of your teams’ day-to-day life at work – or team member experience – is influenced by more than company operations; it’s manifested as team behaviors that can be observed, recorded, and quantified.
 These behaviors are best designed and managed in the context of a shared set of organizational values, which are one of the prerequisites for TeamOps.
 Without explicit cultural values, there is no group identity or basis for group cohesiveness.

 Each organization may create its unique values, but whatever they are, values must be recorded in the SSoT for reference and accountability, then operationalized through habits, rituals, and workflow practices.
 Include definitions, examples, and measurable success criteria so that any team member within the organization can understand and activate them.

-Shared values also create guardrails that provide more freedom for individual decision making.
+Shared values also create guardrails that provide freedom for individual decision making.
 This leads to more informed decisions by removing guesswork on whether (or how) values were applied during operational processes.

-Example 1: 20+ ways GitLab values are integrated into decision making
+Example: 20+ ways GitLab values are integrated into decision making

 GitLab reinforces its values in 20+ ways, including what we select for during hiring, our default software settings, criteria for discretionary bonuses and promotions, and what we explicitly call out when making decisions.
 These intentional integrations increase the likelihood that decisions are informed by shared values.

-Example 2: How to work with external teams
+Example: How to work with external teams

 Inclusivity